 What follows on the banned list is dairy (because it forms mucus), gluten (because of the bloat), potatoes and rice (because they are starches) and oil (because it’s oil).

-Interestingly coffee, alcohol, diet cola and cigarettes are often still included in this healthy diet, which makes me suspicious this is not a health fest but rather disordered eating.
+Interestingly coffee, alcohol and diet cola are often still included in this healthy diet, which makes me suspicious this is not a health fest but rather disordered eating.
 It’s not immediately obvious because the person is not starving themselves (as in anorexia) or throwing up or purging (as in bulimia).
 Nevertheless… Houston – we have a problem.